nextstrain/docs.nextstrain.org/src/install.rst

 ==========

 `Conda <https://docs.conda.io/en/latest/>`_ is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed (e.g., on your computer, your shared cluster, etc.).
 Conda provides an appropriate version of Python required by all approaches to installing Nextstrain tools.
+Miniconda is the minimal installation of the command-line interface to conda.

 `Mamba <https://github.com/mamba-org/mamba>`_ is a drop-in replacement for most ``conda`` functionality that implements a faster dependency solving algorithm in C++ and multithreaded downloads.
 As a result, mamba can install conda packages much faster and more accurately than the original conda installer.